mtlynch/mtlynch.io/content/posts/nixos-pi4/index.md

 ## Experimenting with NixOS

 At this point, your NixOS system is up and running.

 You're free to explore NixOS as you wish, but I've included a couple of simple experiments you can try on your new system that require no additional Nix knowledge.

 ### Experiment 1: Change the desktop enviroment

-In the `configuration.nix` I provided, I chose the Gnome desktop environment, but maybe you prefer [a different one](https://nixos.wiki/wiki/Category:Desktop_environment).
-There's another desktop manager called [Plasma](https://nixos.wiki/wiki/KDE) that's a bit more like Windows.
+The `configuration.nix` above assumes you want to use the Gnome desktop environment, but maybe you prefer [a different one](https://nixos.wiki/wiki/Category:Desktop_environment).
+There's another desktop manager called [Plasma](https://nixos.wiki/wiki/KDE) that's a bit more like Microsoft Windows.

 To change your NixOS system to use Plasma instead of Gnome, open the your `configuration.nix` file in a text editor: